 Every leak is different and sometimes it can be extremely difficult to track it down.
 I usually start inside the house and identify where the leak is.
 Then it is onto the roof to explore.

 Sometimes, it takes several trips up and down to verify exactly where the leak is.
 Then the first phase is checking the surface of the roofing elements without removing part of the roof.
 Sometimes, this is all it takes and the guilty roofing element is found.
 We can then do a roof repair with some element of confidence

 Phase 3 is the actual repair of the roof leak(s).
 This usually means that I will provide a written roof repair quote to the house owner and if the quote is accepted, I need to organise materials and schedule my guys to do the work.

 Every now and then, the repair work is quite simple and I can do it on the spot.
-This is a cheaper option for the home owner than having to organise a team of guys to do the work on another day.
+This is a cheaper roof repair option for the home owner than having to organise a team of guys to do the work on another day.

 The video below shows how to track a leak on a concrete tile roof – which had a redundant solar hot water system on it: